nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Foster Manager lists fosterers (UC2).
 2. Foster Manager requests to sort the list of fosterers.
-3. System displays the updated list of fosterers, sorted alphabetically by name.
+3. System displays the updated list of fosterers, sorted alphabetically by name, where uppercase letters come before lowercase letters.

    Use case ends.